SFU-CMPT-201/a0-pub/README.md

       will display `[recording]`.
 Make sure you see it before proceeding.
     * `record` starts recording what you do on your terminal and saves it to the files in a directory named `.record`.
     * While recording, make sure that you do not copy and paste anything.
-If you do, you will get a
-      0. If you happen to do it, you will need to remove the entire `.record` directory and start the tutorial all over again from the beginning to avoid getting a 0.
+You have to type everything yourself and understand the meanings.
+If you do, you will get a 0.
+If you happen to do it, you will need to remove the entire `.record` directory and start the tutorial all over again from the beginning to avoid getting a 0.
     * Work through the tutorial and complete the activities.
 (There is one thing to note---for *6.
       Vi Text Editor* section, whenever the tutorial says enter `vi`, enter `nvim` instead.
 We do not use the original vi.
 Instead, we use Neovim, a newer implementation of vi.)